Using Acceptance and Commitment Therapy with Adults with Intellectual Disabilities, 9781805012993

 Paperback

-Unlock values, overcome distress: ACT for adults with intellectual disabilities.
+Unlock potential: ACT empowers adults with intellectual disabilities to thrive.

 Pre-Order